 The capital city of the Northwest Territories is Yellowknife and, for a place that only has a population of just under 20,000 people, there’s a lot to see and do here, making it a perfect winter destination.

 Don’t leave without extra supplies of food and water, emergency blankets, and a decent car battery.
-You don’t want to be stranded anywhere for too long in the fickle temperatures (often reaching -50 below zero), because it might be a while before you see another car driving by.
+You don’t want to be stranded anywhere for too long in the fickle temperatures (often reaching -40°), because it might be a while before you see another car driving by.

-Consider spending at least 3 days in Yellowknife to maximize your chances of seeing the northern lights.
-Thanks to its close proximity to the arctic circle, they are out on most nights.
+Consider spending at least three days in Yellowknife to maximize your chances of seeing the northern lights.
+Thanks to its close proximity to the Arctic Circle, they are out on most nights.
 You don’t need a big aurora storm for the greens, pinks and red hues to be visible, just cloudless skies!
-I spent 3 nights in Yellowknife and saw the aurora every single time I ventured out at night.
+I spent three nights in Yellowknife and saw the aurora every single time I ventured out at night.

-Apart from the chance of seeing aurora borealis, the adventure capital of the north, Yellowknife provides a multitude of attractions from snowmobiling and kite skiing to dog sledding and the world-famous ice castle.
+Apart from the chance of seeing aurora borealis, Yellowknife is known as the adventure capital of the north, providing a multitude of attractions from snowmobiling and kite skiing to dog sledding and the world-famous ice castle.

 The ice castle in Yellowknife is erected every year for the Snowking’s Winter Festival in March.
 Everything is made out of ice: ice bars, ice dancefloors, ice slides, ice sculptures, and even an ironic ice fireplace.
 A fun place for people of every age.

-The northern lights are visible from Yellowknife, but for the best experience, it’s a good idea to venture away from the city lights further north.
+The northern lights are visible from Yellowknife, but for the best experience, it’s a good idea to venture further north, away from the city lights.
 To get there, you’ll drive on top of a frozen lake.